Tremor - self-careShaking - self-care; Essential tremor - self-care; Familial tremor - self-care

 - Reducing your caffeine intake

-Alcohol abuse can also cause tremors.
+Alcohol use can also cause tremors.
 If it is the cause of your tremors, seek treatment and support.
-Your health care provider can help you find a treatment program that may help you stop drinking.
+Your provider can help you find a treatment program that may help you stop drinking.

 Tremors can worsen over time.
 They may begin to interfere with your ability to do your daily activities.
-Some tips that may help are:
+To help in your day-to-day:

 - Buy clothes with Velcro fasteners instead of buttons or hooks.